openstax/napkin-notes/phil/server-names.md

 # Current agreed-upon names

-(from a GDoc screenshot in an email FWD'd to me)
+(from a screenshot of a GDoc in an email FWD'd to me :smile:)

 Product | Dev | QA | Staging | Production
 --- | --- | --- | --- | ---